expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Config Introspection

-A process for evaluating the results of [`expo prebuild`](#prebuild) in-memory without persisting any code changes.
+A process for evaluating the results of [`npx expo prebuild`](#prebuild) in-memory without persisting any code changes.
 This is used in [Auto Capability Signing](#auto-capability-signing) to determine what the entitlements file will look like without generating any native code.
 This process is also used in the [VS Code Expo](#vs-code-expo) extension to debug [Config Mods](#config-mods).

 ### Config Mods